uberfastman/fantasy-football-metrics-weekly-report/README.md

    1. Allow the app to automatically retrieve your ESPN session cookies for you:

-      1. Copy the file `private.template.json` (located in the `auth/espn/` directory), and rename the file copy `private.json` by running the below command in your command line shell:

-         * **macOS**/**Linux**: `cp auth/espn/private.template.json private.json auth/espn/private.json`

-         * **Windows**: `copy auth\espn\private.template.json auth\espn\private.json`
+      1. The first time you run the app for your private ESPN league, it will prompt you for the values of the below environment variable, and then automatically save them to your `.env` file:

+         1. `ESPN_USERNAME`: This environment variable is your ESPN account username.

+         2. `ESPN_PASSWORD`: This environment variable is your ESPN account password.

+         3. `ESPN_CHROME_USER_PROFILE_PATH`: This environment variable is the value of the `Profile Path` field in your Google Chrome version info, which can be retrieved by opening Google Chrome and navigating to [chrome://version](chrome://version), where you will see the `Profile Path` field.

-      2. Open your new `private.json` file with your preferred text editor (such as TexEdit in macOS or Notepad in Windows), ***delete*** the `swid` and `espn_s2` fields, and add your ESPN account username and password to their respective fields. ***Please note, the FFMWR app does not store any of your credentials, it simply uses them to log in to your account and obtain session cookies.*** The app uses [Selenium](https://www.selenium.dev) to run a headless browser to log in to ESPN on your behalf, so expect to see an email alerting you to a new device login.
-The Selenium process will retrieve your ESPN session cookies (`SWID` and `espn_s2`) and copy them into your `private.json` file for reuse with future ESPN API authentication.
+         ***Please note, the FFMWR app only stores your credentials locally on your own computer so that it can use them to log in to your account and obtain session cookies.*** The app uses [Selenium](https://www.selenium.dev) to run a headless browser to log in to ESPN on your behalf, so expect to see an email alerting you to a new device login.
+The Selenium process will retrieve your ESPN session cookies (`SWID` and `espn_s2`) and copy them into your `.env` file for reuse with future ESPN API authentication.

+         **If you run into any issues during this automated credentials retrieval process, please check the [ESPN troubleshooting section](#espn).**

    2. Manually retrieve your ESPN session cookies: